-Becoming an Instacart shopper is great for anyone looking to make extra cash in your free time.
-They offer flexible schedules that allow you to work when it is convenient for you whether thats weekends, weekdays, or after school or work.
+Becoming an Instacart shopper is great for anyone looking to make extra cash in their free time.
+They offer flexible schedules that allow you to work when it is convenient for you whether that’s weekends, weekdays, or after school or work.

-The Top Three Question YOU Need To Ask Before Opening A New Bank Account
+The Top Three Questions YOU Need To Ask Before Opening A New Bank Account

 I’m sure many of you have noticed that there seems to be a new company introducing a new checking or savings account with a long list of great features every month.